MrBr/pipelinejs/README.md

 Adding pipe to Pipeline will create new Pipeline which can be taken shaped separately.

+## Pipeline.close

+Used only with serial pipes, where closedStream is kept in pipes.

 ### Thinking the Pipeline way.

 Everything can be anything and everything can have something before or after core process or be core process it self.